kerryb/goos-elixir/README.md

 Testing the contents of the Scenic GUI isn’t straightforward, and the current implementation (in `AuctionSniper.AuctionSniperDriver`) is far more coupled to Scenic internals than I’d like.

+### Chapter 12: Getting Ready to Bid

+I didn’t see the “surprise failure” described in the book (where two tests try to simultaneously connect to the XMPP server), because the application is started in the test using `ExUnit.start_supervised/2`, which ensures the process is terminated before running the next test.
+However, this is only true because the two end-to-end tests are in the same module.
+ExUnit always runs testts in a single module sequentially (in a random order), but with `async: true` they could be run in parallel with other tests in different modules.

+In the process of adding support for multiple messages, I refactored `FakeAuctionServer` to keep a list of received messages, and check these when asserting that a particular message has been received.
+This is simpler than the way I did it in the previous chapter, and is also closer to the implementation in the book.

+Rather than mocking an `AuctionEventListener` interface (this would be a behaviour in Elixir), `AuctionMessageTranslator` sends a message to a process.
+In production this is the main application server, but in the test it’s the test process itself, so we can simply use `assert_receive`.

+The book includes an unused `chat` argument in the signature for `process_message`, but they specifically say “as it happens, we don’t need one for the current functionality”, so I’m calling Yagni for now.